TUDelft-PRIME-Books/Linear-Algebra/Chapter2/MatrixVectorProduct.md

 The contents of that proposition: suppose $(c_{1},...,c_{n})$ is a solution of a linear system.
 Then $(c_{1}',...,c_{n}')$ is also a solution of the linear system if and only if there exists a solution $(d_{1},...,d_{n})$ of the associated homogeneous system such that $c'_{i}=c_{i}+d_{i}$ for all $i$.

-Using the matrix-vector product we can derive this property as follows: &nbsp;we can consider the solutions in vector form,
+Using the matrix-vector product we can derive this property as follows: we can consider the solutions in vector form,

 $$
   \mathbf{c} =